titech-edp/titech-edp.github.io/2018-edp-a/index.md

 - Lecture by TA: How to use iMovie
 - Activity:
-  - Knowledge sharing in the Team
+  - Preparation for the final presentation
-  - Write POVs and HMWQs
-  - Sketch/Prototype
-  - Video Shooting
   - Reflection

 ### Assigment